rostiq/my-file-explorer/README.md

 download app folder, open folder via your code editor, then use terminal command

-npm install
-npm run dev
+'npm install' and 'npm run dev'

 App utilize dropbox api for access public folder, redux slice for state management and ant design for styling